BrynCooke/buildstructor/README.md

 ## Motivation

-The difference between this and other builder crates is that constructors are used to define the builder rather than deriving from a struct.
+The difference between this and other builder crates is that constructors are used to derive builders rather than structs.
 This should result in a more natural fit with regular Rust code rather than relying on annotation magic to define behavior.

-The advantages are:
+Advantages:

 * You can specify fields in your constructor that do not appear in your struct.
 * No magic to default values, just use an `Option` param in your constructor and default as normal.
-* `async` constructors.
+* `async` constructors derives `async` builders.
-* Fallible constructors (`Result`).
+* Fallible constructors (`Result`) derives Fallible builders.
 * Special `Vec`, `HashMap`, `HashSet`, `BTreeMap`, `BTreeSet` support.
 Add single or multiple items.

+This crate is heavily inspired by the excellent [typed-builder](https://github.com/idanarye/rust-typed-builder) crate.
+It is a good alternative to this crate and well worth considering.

 ## Recipes

+All of these recipes and more can be found in the [examples directory](https://github.com/BrynCooke/buildstructor/tree/main/examples)

+Just write your rust code as usual and annotate the constructor impl with `[builder]`

 ### Optional field